 What is the Festival of Nine Lessons and Carols – and what is the order of service?

-This Christmas Eve marks the 100th anniversary of the Festival of Nine Lessons and Carols, performed by the Choir of King’s College Cambridge live from King’s College Chapel.
+Come Christmas Eve, the Festival of Nine Lessons and Carols is performed by the Choir of King’s College Cambridge live from a candlelit King’s College Chapel.

-The service will go live on Christmas Eve at 3pm.
-It finishes just in time for the choristers to gather round a television to watch their separate televised programme, Carols from King’s – which will be broadcast on TV around the world at 5.50pm.
+The service begins on Christmas Eve at 3pm.
+It finishes just in time for the choristers to gather round a television to watch their separate televised programme, Carols from King’s – which is broadcast on national TV at 6.15pm.

-While the other carols vary from year to year, the opening carol in the Festival of Nine Lessons and Carols is always ‘Once in Royal David’s City’.
+While the other carols vary from year to year, the opening carol in the Festival of Nine Lessons and Carols is always ‘Once in Royal David’s City’, which is led by a solo chorister.

 What is the history of the Festival of Nine Lessons and Carols?